collaborativebioinformatics/RPG_Pikachu/README.md

 **1.** Statistical visualization

+6728753 common alleles were identified, 17 of which are overlapping with in-frame stop codons

 **Fig 1: Distribution of ClinVar-annotated common allele frequency**

 **2.** Postions of in-frame stop codons

+There are 3166 in-frame stop codons for 603 transcripts and 334 genes

 **3.** Biologically annotated variants (CHM13 based).